 The NICE Medicines and Prescribing Associate Programme

-The aim of the NICE Medicines and Prescribing Associate programme is to support and promote high quality, cost-effective prescribing and medicines optimisation within local health economies.
+The aim of the NICE Medicines and Prescribing Associate programme is to support and promote high quality, safe, cost-effective prescribing and medicines optimisation within local health economies.

 NICE Medicines and Prescribing Associates work within their own organisation and their local health economy to

 - support the adoption of NICE and other high-quality guidance into practice and reduce inappropriate variation in prescribing across localities

 - highlight issues of medicines safety, risk and never events to improve medicines safety

 - support the local managed introduction of new medicines

 - develop leadership, facilitation, decision-making and management skills

 To do this work, Associates are developing and supporting local networks, identifying local Affiliates - key people working in different organisations locally with an interest in prescribing and medicines optimisation - to share and exchange information.
 Associates also link with NICE Implementation Consultants and NICE Fellows and Scholars working locally.